justarandomguyintheinternet/CP77_radioExt/README.md

 - A video tutorial can be found [here](https://www.youtube.com/watch?v=N8C8SaRypog) (WKit interface has changed a bit since the video has been made, so not everything shown there is at the same place anymore, but the general process is still the exact same)

 #### Web Streams
-- Instead of using song files placed in the station's folder, you can also use any web audio streams (URL's that end in e.g. `.mp3`, and display the default audio player when opened, e.g. `https://radio.garden/api/ara/content/listen/TP8NDBv7/channel.mp3`)
+- Instead of using song files placed in the station's folder, you can also use any web audio streams (URL's that end in e.g. `.mp3`, and display the default audio player when opened, e.g. `https://radio.garden/api/ara/content/listen/TP8NDBv7/channel.mp3`) and Youtube streams
 - Some examples can be found [here](https://truck-simulator.fandom.com/wiki/Radio_Stations#Radio_Stations_by_country), but also most stations from [here](https://radio.garden) can be used
 - `isStream`: This must be set to true for the mod to try to stream from the specified URL
 - `streamURL`: URL of the stream
+- For audio streams, FMOD only supports them if the response is HTTP/1.0.
+If the `streamURL` responds with HTTP/1.1+, local Icecast server and FFmpeg relay will be used
+- For Youtube streams, the combination of yt-dlp, FFmpeg and an Icecast server will be used
+- Icecast server and all relays for stations that require them will be started on game launch automatically
+- The pre-built mod release comes bundled with ffmpeg, icecast and yt-dlp.
+However, it is possible to provide your own executables instead.
+For this, you should:
+  1. Get [Icecast](https://icecast.org/download/) and install it anywhere
+  2. Copy contents from your installed `Icecast\bin` into `Cyberpunk 2077\red4ext\plugins\RadioExt\icecast` and `Icecast\icecast.xml` into `Cyberpunk 2077\red4ext\plugins\RadioExt\icecast`
+  3. Copy `Icecast\log` into `Cyberpunk 2077\red4ext\plugins\RadioExt`
+  4. Get [FFmpeg](https://ffmpeg.org/download.html) and [yt-dlp](https://github.com/yt-dlp/yt-dlp).
+We only need the ffmpeg.exe and yt-dlp.exe
+  5. You can either:
+     1. Install them as usual and and them to **PATH**
+     2. Copy both executables into `Cyberpunk 2077\red4ext\plugins\RadioExt`

+  6. Mod will look for executables in `Cyberpunk 2077\red4ext\plugins\RadioExt` first, and will try to get them from **PATH** if there are none.
+If any issues arise please revert to the provided binaries, or try to get the version on which the mod was tested: ffmpeg version `2025-04-17-git-7684243fbe-full_build-www.gyan.dev`, yt-dlp version `2025.03.31`
+- To post relays the default icecast server properties are used.
+The server should only be available locally, however, if you wish to additionally secure it, you'd have to change the logins and passwords in `Cyberpunk 2077\red4ext\plugins\RadioExt\icecast\icecast.xml` and `Cyberpunk 2077\red4ext\plugins\RadioExt\icecast_credentials.txt`

 #### Song Ordering
 - The `order` field can be used to specify an order in which the songs should be played